top of page

 In England, the USA, and Australia, approximately 1 in 3 children start school with speech and language challenges.
 At least 1 in 4 become instructional casualties, unable to read by age 11.
 In England alone, the number of homeschooled children has reached over 111,700 as of autumn 2024, reflecting a 21% increase from the previous year.
 In Australia, the figure exceeds 45,000, and in the USA, an estimated 3.7 million students are homeschooled.
 Combined with the ongoing Special Educational Needs and Disabilities (SEND) and Speech, Language, and Communication (SLC) crisis—affecting millions of children globally—this highlights the urgent need for systemic change in how we support learners.

-Change within education can be excruciatingly slow when the focus isn’t on what teachers and children want (and need).
-Emma Hartnell-Baker’s methods are not only liberating and empowering for children but also for teachers who crave autonomy, the ability to have fun with children, and a focus on word mapping for meaning and pleasure—not phonics taught in isolation.
-One-size-fits-all programme developers—many selling scripted instruction—can fool policymakers and school leaders with clever advertising and cherry-picked research, but the best people to ask why this approach is so powerful are the children themselves.
+Emma Hartnell-Baker’s methods are not only liberating and empowering for children but also for teachers who crave autonomy, the ability to have fun with children, and a focus on word mapping for meaning and pleasure.
+The best people to ask why SHOWING them the code is so powerful are the children themselves.
 Phonemies make learning to communicate, read, and spell easier for all.
 They reduce cognitive load and ensure that every child can succeed.

 Word Mapping Mastery by Emma Hartnell-Baker

-Word Mapping Mastery:
+Word Mapping Mastery®:

 • Understanding MySpeekie® - NextGen ONE Screen AAC